JohnRizkalla/SQL/Readme.md

 For data source & data load code click her [SQL CSVs](https://drive.google.com/drive/folders/1moeWYoUtUklJO6NJdWo9OV8zWjRn0rjN).

- If you want a recp on SQL queries or you are a begginner I highly recommend you to check this 4 hours course [SQL Course](https://lukebarousse.com/sql) prepared by [Luke Barousse](https://www.linkedin.com/in/luke-b/) & [Kelly Adams](https://www.linkedin.com/in/kellyjianadams/)
+ If you want a recap on SQL queries or you are a beginner I highly recommend you to check this 4 hours course [SQL Course](https://lukebarousse.com/sql) prepared by [Luke Barousse](https://www.linkedin.com/in/luke-b/) & [Kelly Adams](https://www.linkedin.com/in/kellyjianadams/)

 # Tools I Used